IsraelCohenLab/MultiRoomAcousticsSimulator/README.md

 Aמג אhe room of the microphone (receiver) is adjacent to it and is between (L_xs, 0,0) and (L_xs + L_xr, L_yr, L_zr).

 ## How to activate
-1. In Matlab, you need to first compile the cpp function into a 'mex' file by using:
+1. In Matlab, you need to first compile the cpp function into a 'mex' file by using: "mex -g StIM_rir_generator.cpp"
->> mex -g StIM_rir_generator.cpp
 2. Run 'test.m' in order to produce the desired RIR.